trenskow/isvalid/README.md

 ## A Note on the Examples in this Document

-In order to be a complete schema, schemas must have at least the `type` and/or `post` validator.
-But, as you will notice throughout this document, many of the examples lots of validators with neither.
+In order to be a complete schema, schemas must have at least the `type`, `post`/`pre` or `equals` validator.
+But, as you will notice throughout this document, many of the examples have any of them.
 Instead they just use the type shortcuts.

 This is because **isvalid** supports type shortcuts for all its supported types, and you are - if you want to help yourself - going to use them a lot.
 You can read more about [type shortcuts](#type-shortcuts) in the designated section at the near-bottom of this document.

 ## Errors

-Errors in function parameters or schemas are thrown - as they are developer errors - and validation errors are passed to the callback.
+All errors are thrown (in promises).

-* Wrong parameters throw `Error` instances.
+* Wrong parameters throw the `Error` type.
-* Schema errors throw `SchemaError` instances.
+* Schema errors throw the `SchemaError` type.
-* Validation errors are passed to the callback as `ValidationError` instances.
+* Validation errors throw the  `ValidationError` type.

 ### SchemaError